-Related terms to better understand your dog’s reports.
+These related terms will help you better understand your dog’s results:

-Zero Copies: This may also be referred to as being “clear” of the variant.
-This means that your dog has two healthy copies of the gene sequence being tested and is not at risk for developing the associated disease, at least due to that variant.
+Zero Copies: This may also be referred to as being “clear” of the variant, meaning that your dog has two healthy copies of the gene sequence being tested and is not at risk for developing the associated disease (at least due to that variant).

 One Copy: This means that your dog has one copy of the healthy sequence and one copy of the variant sequence.
 The likelihood of your dog expressing the disease phenotype because he or she has one copy of the variant depends on the mode of inheritance (MOI) of that variant as described below.
 The impact of the variant is also influenced by your dog’s breed(s), sometimes referred to as their genetic background.
 We recommend speaking with your veterinarian to discuss your dog’s results and clinical risk.